 This program serves recent immigrants to Alberta by helping them learn the English language skills needed to live, find employment, and study in Canada.
-Students of different English proficiency levels can progress at their own rate, with tutoring available outside the classroom.
+Students of different English proficiency levels can progress at their own rate, with tutoring available .
+This program is also available to those individuals who have been in Canada for a while but need to improve their language skills to gain Canadian citizenship.

+Students are assessed by Immigrant Services, Calgary (ILVARC).
+After assessment, students can contact Columbia College and arrange to come in for registration.
+If a student is changing schools, you should bring certification of Benchmarks at registration.
 Upon completion of LINC, students may continue their education in the English as a Second Language Program at Columbia College, or they may pursue their post-secondary education elsewhere, while some may choose to go directly to employment.
+Columbia College also offers many professional programs for students who have achieved CLB 7 & 8.

 - Take a minimum of three classes and attend for a minimum of 22.5 hours per week in order to be considered a full-time student.